Search Results

 Companies that sell or trade agricultural commodities and products associated with forest loss have a crucial influence on production models.
 By committing to only source commodities that are verifiably produced without contributing to deforestation and adequately implementing and reporting on those commitments, they can significantly support sustainable production.
 Financial institutions that invest in those companies can help combat deforestation and promote sustainable commodity production by instituting commitments to eliminate deforestation in their portfolios and adequately implementing and reporting on those commitments.

-The 350 companies assessed in 2023, fulfilled, on average, only 16.3% of Forest 500’s criteria for implementation and reporting on their zero deforestation commitments.
-For the 150 financial institutions assessed in 2023, financial institutions only fulfilled, on average, 8.4% of Forest 500’s criteria for implementation and reporting.
-While both scores show a slight improvement compared to 2022, they remain alarmingly low.
+The 500 companies assessed in 2024, fulfilled, on average, only 16.2% of Forest 500’s criteria for implementation and reporting on their zero deforestation commitments.
+The 150 financial institutions assessed in 2024 fulfilled, on average, 8.1% of Forest 500’s criteria for implementation and reporting.
+Both scores show a slight decline compared to 2023, and remain alarmingly low.
 This shows that companies and financial institutions are not keeping up with best practices for reporting on and implementing deforestation-related commitments.

 Mining for commodities such as gold and coal drives permanent tree cover loss and has increased in tropical rainforests in recent years.
 Globally, direct deforestation from extractive industries is minor, estimated to account for 1.3 and 3.3% of deforestation in tropical forests.
 However, extractive industries’ indirect impacts on forests and other natural ecosystems are estimated to be much larger than their direct impacts.
 Furthermore, mining-related direct deforestation is heavily concentrated in certain highly biodiverse biomes and countries, where the impact on ecosystem services and local communities is significant.